 The Math section on the ACT can be overwhelming.
 It may include any component of algebra (pre-algebra to intermediate), geometry, and trigonometry, and the questions increase in difficulty as you progress through the section.
 Unlike the SAT, you do not receive formulas, which means you must remember them.
 However, there are several useful strategies to keep in mind as you approach this portion of the ACT.
 1. Conquer easy questions first Remember, the Math section begins simply and becomes progressively harder.
 As you earn one point for each correct answer on the ACT, an easy question that you can solve in several seco ...
 Read More About ACT Math Tips

 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Caroline is a Chicago tutor specializing in several subjects including History, AP English, ACT/SAT prep, and more.
-She graduated from Northwestern University in 2012 with a Bachelor’s degree in History and Theatre.
+Alice is a New York City tutor specializing in Literature, AP English, all levels of Spanish, and more.
+She graduated from New York University in 2012 with a Bachelor’s degree in Comparative Literature.
 Check out her review of her alma mater: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Alice: The NYU campus is as urban as it gets, located in the heart of New York City.
 All of the dorms are located within wal ...
-Read More About Should I Go To Northwestern University?
+Read More About A Student Review of New York University